MaienM/AdventOfCode/README.md

-# Advent of Code
+# Puzzles

 ## Webassembly

-You can run the precompiled webassembly version in the browser [here](https://maienm.github.io/AdventOfCode).
+You can run the precompiled webassembly version in the browser [here](https://maienm.github.io/Puzzles).
 The performance of this is (obviously) worse than when running it natively, but (depending on the solution and browser used) this might only be by as little as 20%.

 Chromium based browsers will yield better runtimes and more accurate timings than Firefox.